salveron/bachelors_thesis/README.md

 `pip install -r requirements.txt`

 If you want to run Jupyter notebooks, you need to install *Jupyter*.
-If you want to play sounds from notebooks (played by default), you need *Pygame* as well:
+If you want to play sounds from notebooks (not played by default), you need *Pygame* as well:

 `pip install jupyter pygame`